 Statistical analysis shows that 158 million people live in trachoma endemic areas and are at risk of contracting the disease of trachoma blindness.

 The disease spreads faster because of poor sanitation and hygiene condition.
-The disease affects the eye majorly and can be transmitted through contact with eyes or nose of the affected person.
-Statistic has shown that around 12 million people are affected by Typhoid fever, this infection is caused by salmonella Typhi bacteria which is contracted by consuming contaminated food which may be caused by rodents and insects or water pollution.
+The disease affects the eye majorly and can be transmitted through contact with the eyes or nose of the affected person.
+The statistic has shown that around 12 million people are affected by Typhoid fever, this infection is caused by salmonella Typhi bacteria which is contracted by consuming contaminated food which may be caused by rodents and insects or water pollution.

 At first, trachoma may cause mild itching and irritation of your eyes and eyelids.
 Then you may notice swollen eyelids and pus draining from the eyes.
 Untreated trachoma can lead to blindness.

 It is the leading preventable cause of blindness worldwide.
 The World Health Organization (WHO) estimates that nearly 2 million people have been blinded by trachoma.
 Most blinding trachoma occurs in poor areas of Africa.
 In areas where trachoma is prevalent, infection rates among children under 5 can be 60 percent or more.